takumishibaike/takumishibaike.github.io/_pages/research.md

 2022\.
 "Small NGOs and agenda-setting in global conservation governance: The case of pangolin conservation." *Global Environmental Politics, 22*(2): 45--69. [doi:10.1162/glep_a_00623](https://doi.org/10.1162/glep_a_00623){:target="_blank"}.

 ## Working Papers

-"Who Tells Your Story?
-The Ecology of Civil Society Organizations at UNFCCC" *Under contract with Cambridge Elements.* (with Bi Zhao)

 ["Civil society advocacy for wildlife conservation in Vietnam."](../research/paper10/)